Gal-ahad/Gal-ahad/README.md

-- 👋 Hi, I’m @Gal-ahad
-- or just simply Gal
+- 👋 Hi, I’m @Gal-ahad, or just simply Gal
-- 📫 How to reach me ... https://x.com/_Ga1ahad
 - 😄 Pronouns: ...
 He/Him
-- Italian who also speaks fluent English
+-  🗣️Languages: ...
+Italian/English

 <!---
 Gal-ahad/Gal-ahad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.